 Each site is different, but many of them allow photos (which you should include), the opportunity to make special offers, and a place to add a business description.
 According to Yelp, people stay on a business page two-and-a-half times longer when it has photos.

 According to the Nielsen Consumer Trust Index, 92% of consumers trust organic, user-generated content more than they trust traditional advertising.

 Are you willing to give away $50 worth of food?
-Encourage customers to post funny photos, tagging your restaurant, and pick the funniest photo as the winner.
-Running familiar engagement events such as contests and giving away prizes like gift cards can increased traffic through social media, local newspapers, and word of mouth.
+Encourage customers to post funny photos and pick the funniest photo as the winner.
+Running familiar engagement events such as contests and giving away prizes like gift cards can increased social media referral traffic.

 Does your restaurant use branded takeout packaging or have you ever thought of using takeout bags with your restaurant name and logo on it?

 This a proven and effective way of making sure your brand follows the customer.
 And, of course, it’s a nice little billboard for everyone else – the folks in the parking lot, coworkers, the neighbors, etc.

 Good food is always essential to the success of a restaurant, however, many restaurants with mediocre food easily outperform those with better menus because their branding and marketing are better.